Connect Azure Synapse

 1. Create a user for Bigeye

-Ask your database administrator to create a bigeye user.
-This bigeye user has to be able to at the database level.
-See this for more details.
+Ask your database administrator to create a Bigeye user at the database level.
+See SQL Authentication in Azure Synapse Analytics for more details.

 You can create the user by running the following commands.

-For each of these statements, you should make a separate connection to the database.
+For each of these statements, make a separate connection to the database.

 CREATE LOGIN bigeyeuser WITH PASSWORD = '<password>';